Dutchento/organization-code-of-conduct/CodeOfConduct.md

-# Community Code of Conduct
+# Dutchento Community Code of Conduct

 ## Introduction
 * Diversity and inclusion make our community strong.
 We encourage participation from the most varied and diverse backgrounds possible and want to be very clear about where we stand.
 * Our goal is to maintain a safe, helpful and friendly community for everyone, regardless of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other defining characteristic.
+Even people that used osCommerce or VirtueMart.
+It's ok, we've all been there.
-* This code and related procedures also apply to unacceptable behavior occurring outside the scope of community activities, in all community venues— online and in-person— as well as in all one-on-one communications, and anywhere such behavior has the potential to adversely affect the safety and well-being of community members.
+* This code of conduct and related procedures also apply to unacceptable behavior occurring outside the scope of community activities, in all community venues *online and in-person* as well as in all one-on-one communications, and anywhere such behavior has the potential to adversely affect the safety and well-being of community members.

 ## Expected Behavior
 * Be welcoming.